Halfway Houses in Idaho

 Services provided:

-• Partial hospitalization, regular outpatient treatment and intensive outpatient treatment services
+• Partial hospitalization, intensive outpatient treatment services and regular outpatient treatment

 Eastern Idaho Community Action Haven Shelter - Idaho Falls, ID

-Eastern Idaho Community Action Haven Shelter is a sober living home in Idaho Falls, ID, 83402 zip code.
+Eastern Idaho Community Action Haven Shelter is a halfway house in Idaho Falls, Idaho, 83402 zip code.

 Address: 2480 South Yellowstone Highway, Idaho Falls, ID 83402 in Bonneville County